 Director of the Immigration Law Clinic

-Through the Children's Rights and Immigration Law live-client clinics, students are given principal responsibility for a case under the supervision of a clinical faculty member.
+Through the Children's Rights and Immigration Law live-client clinics, students are given full responsibility for a case under the supervision of a clinical faculty member.
 They learn how to investigate, research, and analyze the relevant facts and law and how to pursue and weigh alternative legal strategies.
 Students further develop their research and writing skills through the preparation of memoranda and briefs, and may have the chance to hone their advocacy skills through oral argument, examination of witnesses and presentation of evidence at hearings.
 Through the Street Law Clinic, students teach law-related critical life skills to youth in the Los Angeles dependency, delinquency and special education systems, honing their presentation skills and translating the law in a simpler, more practical manner.

 Our law clinics help build students' skills, promote an ethic of public service, and help Southwestern as an institution contribute to putting lawyering skills in the service of disadvantaged members of our community.